-- Help reviewers get to know the candidate and their work. - Taken together, the items in the nomination package should tell a complete story. - Emphasize and explain the impacts of the contributions within and across disciplines; go beyond what is typically found on a CV. - Contact reference writers early and share your nomination with them in plenty of time for them to submit a complementary letter before the nomination period closes. - Select a secondary research area, if appropriate.
+- Help reviewers get to know the candidate and their work. - Emphasize and explain the impacts and accomplishments of the nominee's contributions within and across disciplines; - Contact reference writers early and share your nomination with them in plenty of time for them to submit a complementary letter before the nomination period closes. - Narrative statements, letters, and citation should avoid jargon and canned language. - The Alan T. Waterman committee is composed of a broad range of scientists and engineers.
+Nominations should appeal to an intellectual audience beyond the nominee's primary discipline.